We are primarily responsible for housing some of the country’s most vulnerable citizens while they are in need.

 Managing state housing is challenging.
 Housing need is dynamic, so we need to be agile in addressing this change.
 We are demonstrating this agility through our redevelopment work.

-- Invested a record amount ($496 million) into improving the quality of our homes
+- Invested $474 million into improving the quality of our homes